The History of Eudora, Kansas

 “We dismount and enter at the only door into the first story of a large building, simply boarded and loosely floored.
 It is dimly lighted with poor tallow candles in Japan candlesticks, which bear evidence of having been the support of many candles before.
 There is a long table, and men, in whose faces there is absolutely no mouth to be seen, and only a gleam for eyes — an entire party of heads, covered with dirty, uncombed, unwashed hair.
 There were no more chairs.
 Our baggage was brought in, and we made seats of it.
 The men ate as though the intricacies from their plates to their mouths had become a perfect slight of hand with them.
 As they passed out of the room, the dishes were wiped out for us.”

-After he sold the inn as a residence during the 1850s, Fish Jr. went on to build a house east of Eudora off Seventh Street past the present Eudora Cemetery on Lothholz family land holdings.
+The inn was used a polling place in 1855 and was said to have a blacksmith shop and grocery.
+Still listed as an inn in 1858, it became a residence, when Fish Jr. went on to build a house east of Eudora off Seventh Street past the present Eudora Cemetery on Lothholz family land holdings.

 “Father had built a small smoke house and put a bend in the shade of that smokehouse so that he could sit there and rest and read when he came in from work.
 He and Mr. Fish would sit there and relate their experiences and surely if anyone every enjoyed hearty laugh, he did.
 He liked to tell jokes, one in particular he liked to tell on himself.”